MakeSchool/iOS8-Notes/README.md

 		}

-The `tableView:numberOfRowsInSection:` implementation is quickly explained, the table view wants to now the amount of rows - for now we return 10 as a placeholder, later we will return the amount of notes we have stored in the App.
+The `tableView:numberOfRowsInSection:` implementation is quickly explained, the table view wants to know the amount of rows - for now we return 10 as a placeholder, later we will return the amount of notes we have stored in the App.

 The second method `tableView:cellForRowAtIndexPath:` is a little bit more complicated.
 To save memory a `UITableView` only keeps references to cells that are currently visible.
 Imagine how a list with 20 000 entries would impact memory and performance if the `UITableView` would create every cell upfront and keep a reference to it - dynamically allocating cells as they are needed is a better approach.
 Additionally the table view is designed to reuse cells that are no longer visible and to use them to display new content that has become visible - once again for performance reasons.
 This way a table view can use as little as 20 cells to display thousands of entries in a list.